Dexalot/dexalot-docs/docs/PortfolioBridge.md

 i.e USDC to USDC1 if sent back to Etherum, USDC43114 if sent to Avalache.
 Symbol mapping happens in packXferMessage on the way out. packXferMessage calls getTokenId that has different implementations in PortfolioBridgeMain &amp; PortfolioBridgeSub.
-On the receival, the symbol mapping will happen in differnt areas, either in processPayload or in getXFerMessage.
+On the receival, the symbol mapping will happen in different functions, either in processPayload or in getXFerMessage.
-We need to raise the XChainXFerMessage before xfer.symbol is mapped in processPayload so the incoming or outgoing xfer messages always contain the symbolId rather than symbol getXFerMessage is called by the portfolio to recover a stucked message from the LZ bridge, and to returns the funds to the depositor/withdrawer.
+We need to raise the XChainXFerMessage before xfer.symbol is mapped in processPayload function so the incoming and the outgoing xfer messages always contain the symbolId rather than symbol. getXFerMessage is called by the portfolio to recover a stucked message from the LZ bridge, and to return the funds to the depositor/withdrawer.
 Hence, getXFerMessage maps the symbolId to symbol._

 ## Variables